 Put the lime in the coconut, then you feel better

 Put the lime in the coconut, drink 'em both down

 Put the lime in the coconut, and call me in the morning

-The singer wrote the word coconut on a matchbook during a vacation in Hawaii, thinking it would make a great lyric for a song.
+Nilsson wrote the word "coconut" on a matchbook during a vacation in Hawaii, thinking it would make a great lyric for a song.
 When he returned home to Los Angeles, he found the matchbook while he was driving down the freeway and wrote the song in his car.

 Hookfoot musicians Caleb Quaye and Ian Duck played electric and acoustic guitar on the track, respectively.
 Herbie Flowers was on bass guitar, while Jim Gordon contributed with percussion.